rikifujihara/T3A1/RikiFujihara_T3A1.md

 ### MongoDB
 Mongo is the no-SQL database solution.
 Instead of records and tables, no-SQL uses 'collections'.
 A schema is not required and relations are not necessary.
-For the security reasons, React does not directly connect with the MongoDB - instead it connects via Node and Express.
+For security reasons, React does not directly connect with MongoDB - instead it connects via Node and Express.

 ### React
 React handles the front-end component of MERN applications and allows seamless production of Single Page Applications.
 In a single page application, React helps with loading and rendering only specific parts of the page in response to inputs from the user without having to reload the entire page.
 React works on the client (browser side) instead of on the server side like Node.
 It essentially handles the front-end component of the application's user interface, responding to different inputs and dynamically controlling what is displayed to the user from the client side.
 React could be swapped with another front-end client side library such as Angular which would produce a MEAN stack.